Written by Yumna Rafi | Photos by Syed Jafer

-In a scanty house off Mauripur Road in Lyari, loud shrieks of boisterous laughter roar through the air as 12-year-old Iqra, along with her siblings, races around their narrow patio.
-Their mother listlessly tries to hush them down, seemingly unaware of what was to occur later that day.
-It is August 2012 and a calamity is going to strike, stripping her children off their childhood.
-Today, Iqra’s father abandoned the family, giving no explanation or reason.
+In a modest house off Mauripur Road in Lyari, loud shrieks of boisterous laughter ripple through the air as 12-year-old Iqra and her siblings race around their narrow verandah.
+Their mother tries to hush them down, as she goes about her daily chores.
+It is just another day in August 2012 and the family is completely unaware of the calamity they are about to face.
+It is the day Iqra’s father abandons the family, giving no explanation or reason.

 ‘I would always remember the date Abu left, I won’t ever forget,’ says Iqra, now 18, as she recounts the ill-fated day and the testing times that left her family scrambling to survive.

 The incident had a profound effect on Iqra’s mother.
 There was no time to heal from the psychological trauma of the event.
 The prospect of her children’s bleak future further deteriorated her already ailing health, leading to worsening kidney pain.

 Iqra’s eldest brother started contributing to the household by continuing what his father did: making and selling suitcases.
 But despite his hard work and the best of intentions, the young teenager struggled to make any meaningful financial contribution.
 Iqra’s Rs.
 1,000 fee at her former private school was now an extravagance.

 With a stroke of luck, Iqra’s mother found out about The Citizens Foundation (TCF) school in her neighbourhood which eased her worries regarding her daughter’s education– she heard it was known for its quality education and had a nominal fee.
 There has been no looking back ever since and Iqra was quickly enrolled in 8th grade of TCF’s Cowasjee campus.

 ‘When we found out that we would have to pay only Rs.
 20 for the TCF school, I was beyond elated.
 I could sense a new opportunity opening in my life,’ says Iqra